thiebes/DICE/README.md

 ## Introduction

 DICE is an open-source tool that empowers researchers to evaluate the precision of their diffusion coefficient estimates derived from composite fits of time-resolved microscopy experiments.
-By simulating parameters that mirror your experimental setup, DICE provides a robust and quantifiable method for assessing experimental precision.
+By simulating parameters that mirror your experimental setup, DICE provides a robust and quantifiable method for assessing the likelihood of experimental accuracy.

 ### How it works